Deep Learning-Based Quantization of L-Values for Gray-Coded Modulation: Performance Results

 \subsection{Generalization Performance}

-We now investigate the performance of the proposed quantization scheme when applied to different configurations than the one we train on. \figurename{ \ref{fig:ldpc_fading}} shows the validation performance of the network trained in Section \ref{subsect_base_results} when the channel is a frequency domain representation of a multitap fading ETU channel, corresponding to an OFDM scenario.
+We investigate the performance of the proposed quantization scheme when applied to different testing configurations than the one we trained the network with. \figurename{ \ref{fig:ldpc_fading}} shows the validation performance of the network trained in Section \ref{subsect_base_results} when the channel is a frequency domain representation of a multitap fading extended typical urban (ETU) channel, corresponding to an OFDM scenario with a carrier frequency of $2$ GHz, bandwidth $10$ MHz and $81$ subcarriers (one for each QAM symbol).
 Each LDPC codeword experiences a different realization of the ETU channel and we use a random, but fixed interleaver for extra robustness.
-We point out that the BLER performance is fully preserved when quantizing to 15 or 18 bits, even though the network and codebooks are not further trained or adjusted in any way for this particular scenario.
+The relative gain of our method versus the maximum mutual information quantizer is fully preserved both for $15$ and $18$ bits, even though the network and codebooks are not further trained or adjusted in any way for this particular scenario.

 Additionally, we investigate the performance of the same network when applied to a Polar-coded Rayleigh fading scenario.
-We simulate a polar code of length $256$ and rate $1/2$ used for the NR control channels. \figurename{ \ref{fig:polar_rayleigh}} plots the BLER performance on $100\,000$ codewords obtained with the same network, where we can notice that greedy quantization causes the same small losses.
+We simulate a Polar code of length $256$ and rate $1/2$ used for the New Radio (NR) control channels, decoded with the successive list cancellation algorithm with a list size of $L=4$. \figurename{ \ref{fig:polar_rayleigh}} plots the BLER performance on $\numprint{100000}$ codewords obtained with the same network, where we notice that our method retains its advantages.
 This leads us to the claim that the learned quantization scheme is universal, in the sense that it exhibits the same performance regardless of the type of channel or channel code used and does not require any further training whatsoever.